qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 Processing Functions |36|
 -------------------------

-This group contains functions to operate on processing algorithms.
+This group contains functions that operate on processing algorithms.

 ==================== =========================================================
  Function             Description